 In an effort to assist parents in balancing their education, work and family life, the Center offers flexible and convenient child care services and gives Cal State L.A. student-parents first priority for enrollment.
-Of the 120 families enrolled this semester the Center provided 53 child care spaces for Cal State L.A. student parents.
-Student parents have used child care while attending school, work and study and represent 45% of enrollment.
-The Center also serves Cal State L.A. alumni and the neighboring community, which comprise approximately 21% of enrollment, as well as faculty and staff, which account for 34% of enrollment.
+Student parents have used child care while attending school, work and study and represent approximately 52% of enrollment.
+The Center also serves Cal State L.A. alumni and the neighboring community, which comprise approximately 18% of enrollment, as well as faculty and staff, which account for 30% of enrollment.

 The Center enrolls children from six months through preschool.
-We currently have a waiting list with 214 student families, 78% of which are low-income.
+We currently have a waiting list with 140 student families, 70% of which are low-income.